19 Fun Data Sets to Analyze and Level Up Your Portfolio

 New York City Squirrel Census

-The dataset was formed to discover things like the weakest and strongest types of Pokemon and identifying legendary Pokemon.
+Data pulled from all seven generations of Pokémon has been scraped here, including base stats, height, weight, abilities, and more.
+The dataset can identify the weakest and strongest types of Pokémon, and identify legendary Pokémon.
 You can easily come up with a few questions that can be answered from the given information and practice your analytics skills.

-- This dataset provides a detailed list of each movie’s characters and their demographic information
+- This dataset provides a detailed list of each movie’s characters and their demographic information.

-- This dataset dives deep into language processing and sentiment analysis within the movies
+- This dataset dives deep into language processing and sentiment analysis within the movies.

-- If you want to go beyond the books, use this data set for 111,963 Potter fanfiction titles, authors, and summaries
+- If you want to go beyond the books, use this data set for 111,963 Potter fanfiction titles, authors, and summaries.

 Datasets for Dog Lovers